biopragmatics/biomappings/docs/source/predict.rst

 Preparing the Mapping Script
 ----------------------------

-Biomappings has a lot of first-party support for Gilda prediction workflows, so generating mappings can be quite easy using a pre-defined workflow.
+Biomappings has a lot of first-party support for lexical prediction workflows, so generating mappings can be quite easy using a pre-defined workflow.
 Open your newly created ``generate_chebi_mesh_example.py`` in your favorite editor and add the following four lines: